treilly94/mango-exercise/README.md

 # Mango Exercise

-This project contains a notebook that explores NBA freethrow data in the following directory:
+This project contains a notebook that explores NBA freethrow data in the following location:
 ./exploration/free_throws_analysis.ipynb

 There is also a package that contains both a functional and object orientated approach to creating random datasets that